mm80843/T3.5/docs/Benef/PBN__Benef_1203.md

 # __Efficient resource utilization__

-## Name of the Benefit

-Use existing resources efficiently and provide targeted support for pandemic mitigation efforts

 ## Description of Benefits pertaining to Beneficiaries

 * [Cost savings, improved effectiveness in pandemic response, and reduced strain on public resources, leading to economic resilience and investor confidence.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1346.md)